WARRANTLESS SEARCH CHALLENGE LAWYER ONTARIO

 When a person is arrested the police are in theory able to search his or her person and belongings.
 But if the arrest was unlawful, then so was the search incident to arrest.
 And even if the arrest was lawful, the scope of the search incident to arrest might have been unlawful.
 Examples of potentially overly broad scope searches that can be challenged at trial include:

-- a strip search will need a much greater justification than a pat down search;
+a strip search, which will need much greater justification than a pat down search;

-- a body cavity search will need an even greater level of justification;
+a body cavity search, which will need an even greater level of justification;

-- while clothing and items carried by the person arrested can usually be searched incident to arrest, a vehicle or residence/office usually cannot be searched without separate authority.
+while clothing and items carried by the person arrested can usually be searched without warrant incident to arrest, a vehicle or residence/office usually cannot be searched without separate judicial authority.

-2. Search incident to arrest involving vehicle may be unlawfully broad
+2. Search incident to arrest of vehicle may be unlawfully broad

 3. Consent search of person, vehicle or residence may be unlawfully uninformed